Skip to content

 Peter's verdictThe one I'd put in my mum's houseThe best of the battsI don't recommend these

 I’m not hiding the batts.
-I fit them every week for the people who want them, and the polyester ones are genuinely good.
+I fit them every week for the people who want them, and the polyester ones are a solid product.
 But I don’t have a dog in the fight between my own two products, so when I tell you the cellulose wins, it’s because after 6,000 roofs I’ve watched what each one does over time.

 Peter holding a ball of grey cellulose in his bare hand while an oxy torch chars and glows a black crater in the middle, his hand unharmed, showing the borate-treated fibre resists flame